BABHIJITH/Classificationmodels/README.md

-# Classificationmodels
+# Classification models
-# Breast Cancer Prediction - Exploratory Data Analysis & Model Comparison
+# Breast Cancer Classification - Exploratory Data Analysis & Model Comparison

 ## 📌 Overview
 This repository contains an extensive **Exploratory Data Analysis (EDA)** and model performance comparison on a **Breast Cancer Classification dataset**.
 We analyze the dataset, visualize patterns, and evaluate multiple machine learning models to determine the best-performing classifier.